Skip advert

 Cons

-Getting straight to the point, the new Aygo X Hybrid is about the most efficient non-plug-in hybrid car on sale right now.
-Toyota claims an MPG figure on the WLTP combined cycle of 78.3mpg, with a CO2 figure of 85h/km.
+Getting straight to the point, the Aygo X Hybrid is one of the most efficient non-plug-in hybrid cars on sale right now.
+Toyota claims an official fuel economy figure on the WLTP combined cycle of 74.3mpg, with CO2 emissions of 87g/km.

-The amazing thing with the Aygo, though, is that it’s not just possible to match that official figure in the real world, you can even beat it with relative ease.
-On our test, we managed as much as 86mpg on a combination of motorways, A-roads and urban driving, which is frankly incredible.
-Even when using the full performance from the powertrain later in the day, we still managed around 80mpg.
+But the amazing thing about the Aygo X is that it’s not just possible to match the official figure, you can even pass it with relative ease.
+On our first encounter with the car on the European launch, we managed as much as 86mpg on a combination of motorways, trunk roads and urban driving, which is frankly incredible.
+Even when using the full performance from the powertrain, we still managed around 80mpg.

 Model MPGCO2Insurance group